 Federation’s Changemakers Series with Oren Helman in May 2017

 Renowned Israeli disability inclusion advocate, Oren Helman shared his legislation that is revolutionizing employment regulations for individuals with disabilities in Israel.

 View photos from our event with Oren Helman.

 Vice President at Israel’s largest government-owned electric company, Oren Helman applies his extensive experience working with Israel’s Knesset (legislative body) to his disability inclusion advocacy work.
 Helman was a key creator of the Equal Rights for People with Disabilities Bill, a major advancement in the field of disability inclusion, passed by Knesset in August 2016.
 The bill requires that every public agency and organization with 100 workers or more employ individuals with substantial disabilities to at least 5% of its workforce.
 This law also stipulates that each such institution appoint a disability employment officer to oversee the implementation and annual reports of this regulation.

-View photos from our February event with Dr. Dalia Fadila.
+View photos from our event with Dr. Dalia Fadila.